syncfusion-content/blazor-docs/blazor/speeddial/display-modes.md

 ### Direction

-You can open the action items on the top, left, up, and down side of the Speed Dial button by setting [Direction](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_Direction) property.
-The default value is `Auto` where the action items are displayed based on the [Position](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_Position) of the Speed Dial.
+You can open the action items on the top, left, up, and down direction of the Speed Dial button by setting [Direction](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_Direction) property.
+The default value is `Auto`.

 The `Linear` directions of Speed Dial are as follows: